Snehanshu03/Employee-Salary-Prediction-using-machine-learning/README.md

-# 💼 Employee Salary Predictor App
+# Employee Salary Prediction using machine learning

 A user-friendly **Streamlit web application** that predicts employee salaries based on demographic and professional attributes using a **pre-trained machine learning model**.

+##Problem Statement

+Accurate prediction of employee salaries is a critical challenge faced by organizations and HR departments worldwide.
+Traditional compensation methods often rely on broad industry benchmarks or subjective judgment, which may overlook the complex interplay of demographic and professional factors.

-🎯 Predict salary by entering:
+Predict salary by entering:
 - Age
 - Gender
 - Education Level